4n6Wizard/Samsung-HistoryLog-Parser/README.md

 # Samsung Secure Folder History Log Parser — v1.0

-A forensic tool that parses the Samsung Secure Folder **HistoryLog** database and produces analyst-friendly CSV and HTML reports of file-transfer (move-in/move-out) activity between the personal profile and the Secure Folder.
+A forensic tool that parses the Samsung Secure Folder **HistoryLog** database and produces analyst-friendly CSV and HTML reports of folder-transfer (move-in/move-out) activity between the personal profile and the Secure Folder.

 This release is a **standalone Windows 64-bit executable** — no Python